-It’s also part of a historic area, being on the edge of West Derby and also on the main route between Liverpool and Prescot, and then on to Manchester.
+Knotty Ash Village, and Springfield Park, are part of a historic area.
+They’re on the edge of West Derby and also on the main route between Liverpool and Prescot, and then on to Manchester.
 The old mail coaches would have flown past in their day, and the tram routes have left their mark in turn.

 Today it’s a busy dual carriageway, which splits either side of the Village Hall and runs down one edge of Springfield Park.
 One particular detail led me to have a closer look at the old maps…

-Springfield Park was once the grounds of Springfield House, one of many expensive and out-of-town properties built in this part of the city in the Victorian period.
-The obelisk, a monument to Nelson, was intended as a gift to Liverpool from one of its residents, a sugar merchant called Mr Downward, but when it was rejected (dismissed as a ‘half Nelson’ by some wag on the council) he decided to put it up in his own back garden, this being the grounds of Springfield.
+Springfield Park was once the grounds of Springfield House, one of many expensive and out-of-town Victorian properties in the area.
+The park’s obelisk, a monument to Nelson, was intended as a gift to Liverpool from one of its residents.
+The man, a sugar merchant called Mr Downward, had his gift rejected (dismissed as a ‘half Nelson’ by some wag on the council).
+So he decided to put it up in his own back garden, this being the grounds of Springfield Park.

 The old maps

-Overlaying the 1888 – 1913 Ordnance Survey with the modern satellite image (see above) shows us how the boundaries of Springfield House’s grounds match up well with Springfield Park.
-We can see the Nelson Memorial hadn’t moved between its initial placing and it’s pre-hospital expansion position (though the mark for the obelisk is feint in this image).
+We can overlay the 1888 – 1913 Ordnance Survey with the modern satellite image (see above).
+This shows how the boundaries of Springfield House’s grounds match up well with Springfield Park.
+The Nelson Memorial is still in it’s original position, though its mark on the map is feint.

-We can see that the northern lane of East Prescot Road is the newer one, cutting through the Park.
-We can also see that the long driveway to the park almost matches the modern pathway, arcing all the way to the road, and across the northern carriageway to the southern (the original course of the Prescot road).
+The northern lane of East Prescot Road is the newer one, cutting through the Park.
+The long driveway to the park almost matches the modern pathway, arcing all the way to the road.
+From there it crosses the northern carriageway to the southern (the original course of the Prescot road).